shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M03Lab04_Portal_App.md

     > You should see the list of Buildings from the Microsoft Dataverse appear on the webpage.

-5. if you find an error saying that donot have permission to view the list, follow the step Else ignore this step.
+5. If you find an error saying that donot have permission to view the list, follow the step Else ignore this step.

     - Navigate back to the Building Directory page